needle-mirror/com.unity.game-foundation/Documentation~/InstallingGameFoundation.md

 }
 ```

-When you initialize Game Foundation, all managers, including `InventoryManager`, `WalletManager` and `TransactionManager` will be initialized and ready to use.
+When you initialize Game Foundation, all managers, including `InventoryManager`, `WalletManager`, `TransactionManager`, and `RewardManager` will be initialized and ready to use.

-* **Tip:** To verify that Game Foundation is working and installed correctly, please null-check any Game Foundation manager.
+**Tip:** To verify that Game Foundation is working and installed correctly, please null-check any Game Foundation manager.

 ```Csharp
 using System.Collections;